logo

 Some of these property owners affected are voicing concerns about the impacts that the IndyGo Redline Rapid Transit project may cause to their properties and local businesses.
 This type of project involves takings that, although relatively “small” in terms of size, can have severe impacts on remaining property values or businesses.
 Sometimes the impacts can be detrimental enough to result in local businesses eventually closing their doors – either because they can’t survive the construction period, or the taking renders the location no longer viable for its existing commercial use due to the alterations required by the City’s taking.

 Even if you believe that the IndyGo Red Line project is good for the City of Indianapolis, when your property is affected by the project, you need to seriously evaluate how the taking may impact your remaining property value and/or business long term.
 Property owners should not be required to bear a disproportionate burden for projects that benefit the City as a whole.
 Representatives of the City and its buying agents will rely heavily on certain arguments, such as “support the City” or “don’t drive up the costs of the project,” in an attempt to convince property owners that obtaining just compensation is something detrimental to the City or taxpayers.
 A property owner affected by eminent domain is entitled to just compensation and shouldn’t be coerced into accepting something less.
-If you are a property owner being impacted by this project and have questions about your legal rights to just compensation, contact me for a free consultation.
+If you are a property owner being impacted by this project and have questions about your legal rights to just compensation, contact us for a free consultation.

 One Indiana Square Suite 1400